- What Function Does the Pancreas Serve?

 Pancreatic conditions can range from acute pancreatitis to chronic pancreatitis.
 Chronic pancreatitis means that it will be an ongoing condition that must be treated on a long-term basis.
 Acute pancreatitis is often a short-term disease that will not become chronic.

 The prognosis will depend on their overall health, age, and the type of pancreatitis they are diagnosed with.
 This is a discussion you will have with your vet.
 The best thing that you can do for them is to stay optimistic and supportive.
+Treatment will give you more time with your dog whereas not treating or waiting to treat too long can end up with multiple organ failure in your beloved pet.
+Please visit your vet as soon as you notice the signs so you can help your dog.

 A diagnosis of pancreatitis in dogs can be difficult to hear.
 It is a lot of work to take care of an animal that is healthy, but it is much more work to take care of one that is sick.